The first thing to be aware of when looking at the German Spitz is that some people will refer to it when describing an entire family of dogs.

 Aside from the KC list, you should also consider getting in touch with other German Spitz owners and asking them for some advice.

 There should be no problem in them telling you the name of the breeder that they went to, and this personal recommendation will always work well.

 3 Little-Known Facts About German Spitz Puppies

-- They act as if they are bigger than they really are.
+- They act as if they are bigger than they are.

-The German Spitz is the classic example of a small dog that believes it is bigger in size than it really is.
+The German Spitz is a classic example of a small dog that believes it is bigger than it is.